-- A member entitled to attend and vote at the above meeting is entitled to appoint a proxy to attend and vote in his stead.
+- 1. A member entitled to attend and vote at the above meeting is entitled to appoint a proxy to attend and vote in his stead.
 A proxy may but need not be a member of the Company and the provision of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2.
 A member may appoint two (2) or more proxies to attend at the same meeting.
 Where a member appoints two (2) or more proxies, the proxies shall not be valid unless the member specifies the proportion of his shareholdings to be represented by each proxy. - 3.
 The instrument appointing a proxy or proxies shall be in writing (in the common or usual form) under the hand of the appointer or his attorney duly authorised in writing or, if the appointer is a corporation, the instrument appointing a proxy or proxies must be either under seal or under the hand of an officer or attorney duly authorised. - 4.
-The instrument appointing a proxy must be deposited at the Registered Office at 10th Floor Wisma Havela Thakardas No 1 Jalan Tiong Nam Off Jalan Raja Laut 50350 Kuala Lumpur at least forty-eight (48) hours before the time approved for holding the meeting or any adjournment thereof (or in the case of a poll not less than twenty-four (24) hours before the time appointed for taking of the poll). - 5.
-EXPLANATORY NOTE ON THE SPECIAL BUSINESS - (i) The proposed Resolution 6, if passed, will empower the Directors to allot and issue shares in the Company up to an amount not exceeding in total 10% of the issued share capital of the Company for such purposes as the Directors consider would be in the interest of the Company.
-This authority, unless revoked or varied by the Company at general meeting, will expire at the next Annual General Meeting. - (ii) The proposed Resolution 7, if passed, will empower the Directors from the date of the Fifteenth Annual General Meeting, to deal with the related party transactions involving recurrent transactions of revenue or trading nature which are necessary for its day-to-day operations.
-These Renewal Recurrent Related Party Transactions are in the ordinary business and are on terms not more favourable to the related party than those generally available to the public.
-This authority, unless revoke or varied at a general meeting, will expire at the next Annual General Meeting.
+The instrument appointing a proxy must be deposited at the Registered Office at 10th Floor Wisma Havela Thakardas No 1 Jalan Tiong Nam Off Jalan Raja Laut 50350 Kuala Lumpur at least forty-eight (48) hours before the time approved for holding the meeting or any adjournment thereof (or in the case of a poll not less than twenty-four (24) hours before the time appointed for taking of the poll).

+5. EXPLANATORY NOTE ON THE SPECIAL BUSINESS

+- (i) The proposed Resolution 6, if passed, will empower the Directors to allot and issue shares in the Company up to an amount not exceeding in total 10% of the issued share capital of the Company for such purposes as the Directors consider would be in the interest of the Company.
+This authority, unless revoked or varied by the Company at general meeting, will expire at the next Annual General Meeting. - (ii) The directors did not allot nor issue any shares under the same mandate granted last year.
+Nevertheless a renewal for the said mandate is sought to avoid any delay and cost involved such as convening general meeting.
+Should the mandate be exercised, the directors would utilize the proceeds raised from this mandate for working capital or such other application they may in their absolute discretion deem fit.

-Statement Accompanying Notice of Annual General Meeting pursuant to Paragraph 8.28(2) of the Listing Requirements of Bursa Malaysia Securities Berhad
+Statement Accompanying Notice Of Annual General Meeting

+Pursuant to Paragraph 8.28(2) of the Main Listing Requirements of Bursa Malaysia Securities Berhad

-- The Directors who are standing for re-election at the Fifteeth Annual General Meeting of the Company are as follows:
+- 1. The Directors who are standing for re-election at the Sixteenth Annual General Meeting of the Company are as follows:

-- Mr Yap Kiam Beng
+- Mr Liaw Boo Lai @ Leow Bong Lai

-- Mr Loy Kwee Keow
+- Mr Gan Boon Kat

-The profiles and interests in shares of the abovementioned Directors are set out on pages 7 and 8 of the Annual Report.
+The profiles and interests in shares of the abovementioned Directors are set out on page 8 of the Annual Report.